ZhenyingZhu/StudyNotes/ASP.md

 [ASP NET Core Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-3.0)

 - The middleware `IAuthenticationService` handled authN.
-- authN handlers and options are called "schemes".
+- authN handlers and options are called "schemes", i.e., a scheme refer to an authN mechanism.
 Write in `Startup.ConfigureServices`.
 - Then call `services.AddAuthentication` with scheme-specific extension methods like `AddJwtBearer` or `AddCookie`.
 Those methods call `AddScheme` to register schemes with appropriate settings.
 - In `Startup.Configure`, call `IApplicationBuilder.UseAuthentication`.
 It should call before any middleware that depends on users being authN.
 After `UseRouting`, before `UseEndpoints`.
 - When use `Identity`, `AddAuthentication` is called internally.